Identification of Ungrounded Conductors

 John Hauck is an instructor in electrical technology at Long Beach City College, CA, and the recipient of the 2007 Excellence in Teaching Award from the California Community College Association of Occupational Educators.

 David Burtt has been in the electrical trade since 1978.
-He has worked as an electrical contractor, maintenance electrician, shop supervisor, and electrical instructor, and has been teaching electrical continuing education courses on the National Electric Code since 1990.
+He has worked as an electrical contractor, maintenance electrician, shop supervisor, and electrical instructor, and has been teaching electrical continuing education courses on the National Electrical Code since 1990.
 He is also the owner of JADE Learning.